AN: I know this one’s a little late, but it’s also significantly longer than normal, so, you know. That.

 Caleb took a breath, then stepped forward, more cautious now.

-Tasha backed off a ways, and forced herself to think,, ignoring the harsh pounding still echoing inside her head for a moment.
+Tasha backed off a ways, and forced herself to think, trying to ignore the harsh pounding still echoing inside her head.
 This guy was too quick and too strong even before the shield.
 But if she couldn’t land a hit with her fists, then she’d need to use something better.

 Caleb realized what Tasha was planning just a second too late to stop her.
 He charged, only for her to give a single massive heave against the metal surface.
 There was a snap as the metal holding the thing to the floor broke away.
 Then, she planted her feet against the base plate of the thing, and swung the countertop around like an oversized baseball bat.